Posted on

 *Sugar alcohol, or polyol, that has a chemical structure consisting of both a sugar molecule and alcohol molecule.
 These hybrids are found naturally in certain fruits and vegetables but are usually man-made and added to processed foods as sweeteners and bulking agents.
 They’re about 25 to 100 percent as sweet as table sugar but are slightly lower in calories.
 Additionally, they don’t promote tooth decay and have less of an impact on blood glucose than real sugar.

-Glossary: calories, dietary fat
+Glossary: calories, dietary fat, glucose

 SUBSCRIBE